basement-technologies/basement-technologies.github.io/docs-src/hey_doug.md

 The `#!douglang tts` keyword reads it out.
 Significantly better than printing.

-To run this program, run `douglang hello.doug` in your terminal.
+To run this program, run `douglang hello.doug` in your terminal, which will start the interpreter for Douglang.